 This stove had the slowest time for boiling water of all the models in our review.
 Our boiling test was performed on a sunny day with zero wind, and still, the Fold N Go took a full seven minutes to boil a quart of water.
 Even stoves with fewer BTUs boiled faster than that.
 We think the issues lies in the fact that the cooking grates sit too high above the flames.
 Combine that with only having 10,000 BTUs per burner, and you just don't get a stellar performance.

 Here you can see how much empty space there is between the burner and the cooktop on the Fold N Go.
 This caused it to have trouble boiling quickly even with no wind present.

 We also noticed a difference in fuel efficiency between this stove and the Basecamp.
 When testing directly (by weighing fuel canisters, boiling tons of water, and then re-weighing the canisters) the Fold N Go used more fuel than the Basecamp by a slim but notable margin.
-We also used the Basecamp more out in the field due to its superior performance, and yet — upon packing up to leave on our windiest morning — noticed that the fuel canister used on the Fold N Go was lighter.
+We used the Basecamp more out in the field due to its superior performance, and yet — upon packing up to leave on our windiest morning — noticed that the fuel canister used on the Fold N Go was lighter.

 Even covering all our pans on a breezy morning wasn't enough to get this stove to be able to put up a fight against the breeze.

 On our first dinner field testing session, we were impressed by this stove's simmering ability — we perfectly caramelized onions, made rice, and prepared a big pot of slow-cooked curry without a hitch.
 On an essentially windless night, simmering was great.

 A tiny amount of breeze actually aided this stove with simmering, keeping it from getting too hot!